 What is DIT?

 When most people think of the role of the DIT, they simply think they are responsible for transferring footage from memory cards.
 While this is an important responsibility, it is only one of many important duties.
 To better understand the DIT responsibilities, let’s take a quick look at the DIT definition.
+For a complete guide to the major roles in film production, check out our ultimate guide to film crew positions.

 What is a DIT?